-While these mountain courses are stunning, what’s really special about golf at Black Butte Ranch is the commitment to engage younger players.
+While these mountain courses are stunning, what’s really special about golf at Black Butte Ranch is the commitment to engaging younger players.
 Golf director Jeff Fought runs kids’ clinics, camps, and fun junior putting challenges (with prizes!) throughout the summer.
 He also offers free, 90-minute snag golf sessions at Big Meadows.
 Snag golf is designed to make golf fun with oversized equipment and contests that introduce basic skills.
-If you’re looking to get your kids excited about the game of golf, you can’t beat the Ranch’s programs.
-For a full review, click here.
+If you’re looking to get your kids excited about the game of golf, you can’t beat the ranch’s programs.

-KidTripster Tip: Book online in advance to save up to 30-percent on greens fees.
+KidTripster Tip: Book online in advance to save up to 30% on greens fees.

 Photo courtesy: Palmetto Dunes Oceanfront Resort

 Nestled on 1,350 acres at the tip of a barrier island just off the northeast coast of Florida, you’ll find Amelia Plantation.
 A vacation mecca, this resort offers more than 400 oceanfront rooms and suites.
 But your kids likely won’t care about the views as they’ll be focused on the huge family pool, splash park, and hot tubs.
 (Don’t tell them about the adult-only, infinity pool!)
 Kids also will love Camp Amelia, the Gamers teen lounge, plus kayaking, paddleboarding, tennis, biking and more!